Appdynamics/url-monitoring-extension/README.md

 ## Installation ##

-1. Download UrlMonitor.zip from the [AppDynamics Community][].
+1. Download and unzip UrlMonitor.zip from the [AppDynamics Community][].
-1. Copy UrlMonitor.zip into the directory where you installed the machine agent, under `$AGENT_HOME/monitors`.
+1. Copy UrlMonitor directory where you installed the machine agent, under `$AGENT_HOME/monitors`.
-1. Unzip the file.
-This will create a new directory called UrlMonitor.
 1. In `$AGENT_HOME/monitors/UrlMonitor`, edit the configuration files (`monitor.xml` and `config.yaml`)
    to configure the plugin.
 1. Restart the machine agent.